Easy To Make Wonton Spinach Ravioli

 Here’s my easy to make “Wonton Spinach Ravoli” which you can adjust to your own proportions as needed.
 This type of recipe is not rocket science and there is plenty of room for flexibility.

-Another reason this is a terrific recipe is that the kids can help with making the filling and then they can scoop a spoonful of the filling onto the center of each wonton.
+Another reason this is a terrific recipe is that the kids can help.
+They can mix the filling and then scoop a spoonful of the filling onto the center of each wonton.
 It’s a great way to engage #kidsinthekitchen.

 Easy To Make Wonton Spinach Ravioli